5 Large-Cap Stocks with High Dividend Payout Ratios

 ONEOK, Inc. (NYSE:OKE)

 The company has offered dividend distributions since 1939 and has hiked its annual payout 18 times in the past two decades.
-This includes the current streak of uninterrupted consecutive annual hikes over the past 18 years, as well as distribution hikes over the last nine consecutive quarters.
+This includes the current streak of uninterrupted consecutive annual hikes over the past 18 years, indicating a degree of financial stability despite the share price plummet.
+This could be an excellent opportunity for investors to capitalize on OKE’s low price and begin a promising long-hold.

 5 Large-Cap Stocks with High Dividend Payout Ratios: #2